-A revenue-sharing accord between Taylor Swift’s label and Clear Channel Communications Inc. (CCMO), the biggest U.S. radio station owner, may become a template for the music industry, according to artist manager Irving Azoff.
+A revenue-sharing accord between Taylor Swift’s label and Clear Channel Communications Inc. (CCMO:US), the biggest U.S. radio station owner, may become a template for the music industry, according to artist manager Irving Azoff.

 Don Henley and other musicians may enter into similar agreements to get paid for songs played over the air, Azoff, who manages the Eagles’ drummer and lead vocalist, said yesterday in an interview.